Fast, effortless and 100% online. Learn more

 Most self-employed people pay NI as part of their Self Assessment tax bill.

-As a self-employed you have to pay your National Insurance contributions yourself during your annual Self Assessment, together with any income tax you might owe.
+When you’re self-employed, you have to pay your National Insurance contributions yourself in your annual Self Assessment, together with any income tax you might owe.

-You don’t pay self-employed National Insurance through Self Assessment if you’re:
+You don’t pay self-employed National Insurance through Self Assessment if you’re living overseas or a non-UK resident who’s self-employed in the UK.

 Or see our Guides, Calculators or Taxopedia